What is a Chin Implant (Genioplasty) and Jaw Implant (Mandibular Augmentation) ?

 - The chin implant is placed under the chin which is one of the many muscles that impact the movement of lips that can bring a temporary change in your smile.

 - Chin implant is typically performed under anaesthesia.
 You won’t experience any pain during the procedure.
-Some patients might experience a bit of discomfort post-surgery but is usually countered with pain killers.
+Some patients will experience discomfort post-surgery but is usually countered with pain killers.

-What can go wrong with a chin implant?
+What can go wrong with a chin implant (genioplasty)?

 - Infections, oral incompetence, displacement of the implant, damage of the mental nerve, and bone resorption are some of the possible complications that may be associated with a chin implant.